Artistzzz/EC530-Project2/README.md

     - Collision Avoidance Module: Provides buttons to initiate an obstacle scan and set avoidance strategies, with real-time feedback on the operations performed.
 <br>

+## Future implementation
+ - Fixing integration errors, to ensure connections between all backend functions and the frontend.
+ - Complete implementation of all remaining modules within this project.

+## Instructions For Developers
+ - Each folder within the project is dedicated to a specific aspect, as indicated by its name.
+The "src" folder contains essential files for the front-end, while "server.js" serves as the back-end, implementing the REST API for the Collision Section Module and Navigation Module, referred to as "Journey".
+The "package.json" resides in the root folder and facilitates concurrent execution of the front-end and back-end.
+Additional files necessary for the project, originating from React and Node.js, are not included and must be obtained via the "npm install" command.
+It is imperative to install React and Node.js beforehand.
+To maintain file structure consistency, developers are advised to refer to the "projectStructure.png" located within the demo folder.
+Thank you for your attention.